 Read anything on child development and you’ll see how key play is for children.
 Play based learning is the way the early years of primary education is taught now.
 So what can we do to support our children’s learning around the home?Read More

 Welcome!
 I'm Nicola, I encourage mums who are struggling with tough times make their home happy.
-My husband has Crohn's disease, one of my sons has Down Syndrome and yet - most of the time - our home is a happy place and I'd love to share with you how that looks!
+One of my sons has Down Syndrome, my husband has Crohn's disease, and yet - most of the time - our home is a happy place and I'd love to share with you how that looks!

 Between daycare, being minded by extended family and then the fact children here start schooling so young, consistency is made more difficult as even if you’re consistent at home (though let’s face it, that’s the pipe dream, not the reality) you have all these different environments doing things slightly different.
 So how to keep your children's lives as consistent as you can?Read More